How SMEs Can Help Close the Gender Pay Gap - Fleximize

 How SMEs Can Help Close the Gender Pay Gap

-Big firms will need to report pay for men and women, but SMEs can also take action
+Big firms must report pay for men and women, but SMEs can also take action

 By Emma Meakin